11th Street station (Indiana): Reconstruction

-As part of the South Shore Line's double tracking project, the station closed on May 1, 2021 for the two and a half-year duration of the project.
+As part of the South Shore Line's double tracking project, the station closed on May 1, 2021, for the two and a half-year duration of the project.
 The official date of its closure had only been announced less than three weeks earlier on April 14, 2021.
-During the closure, service will continue at Michigan City's Carroll Avenue station, which is connected to the area of the 11th Street Station by the Michigan City Transit Route 3 bus.
-However, train service between Caroll Avenue and Chicago will be discontinued until the Fall of 2022, with rail replacement bus service being used to connect the train service between South Bend Airport and Caroll Avenue with the train service between Chicago and Dune Park.
+During the closure, service continued at Michigan City's Carroll Avenue station, which is connected to the area of the 11th Street Station by the Michigan City Transit Route 3 bus.
+However, train service between Caroll Avenue and Gary was suspended until the Fall of 2023, with rail replacement bus service being used to connect the train service between South Bend Airport and Carroll Avenue with the train service between Chicago and Dune Park.
+In October 2023, train service resumed to between Dune Park and Carroll Avenue (including 11th Street) but busing continues between Dune Park and Gary Metro Center, expected to end in May 2024.

-The 11th Street station is planned to be rebuilt at approximately the same location and include high-level platforms capable of accommodating eight-car trains.
-The redeveloped station was also planned, from the start of the reconstruction work, to include a multistorey car park and attached retail facility.
+The 11th Street station was rebuilt at approximately the same location and includes high-level platforms capable of accommodating eight-car trains.
+The redeveloped station is also planned to include a multi-story parking garage and attached retail facility.

 In September 2021, the city of Michigan City issued a request for proposal (RFP) for developers interested in building a mixed-use development on the 65300 sqfoot city block of the planned rebuilt station (the block enveloped by Franklin, Pine, 10th, and 11th streets).
 In doing so, Michigan City and NICTD indicated their interest in seeing developer construct a mixed-use development that would include intermodal hub featuring 426 parking spaces, a passenger waiting area, and a train stop for the South Shore Line, ideally with the original station building's facade being restored and reinstalled.
 The RFP specified that the project could be as many as ten floors high and needed to be finished by the expected May 2024 completion of the South Shore Line double track construction.
 The city committed to providing $16 million in funding to aid in their construction.
-On February 23, 2022, it was announced that Michigan City and NICDTD had reached an agreement with Flaherty & Collins Properties for an $80 million mixed-use development.
+On February 23, 2022, it was announced that Michigan City and NICTD had reached an agreement with Flaherty & Collins Properties for an $80 million mixed-use development.
 Flaherty & Collins' proposal had been unanimously chosen by a review committee.
 The development will include, in addition to the new train station, a twelve-story high-rise with 208 luxury residential apartments, more than 10000 sqft of commercial space, and a parking garage with 558 spaces.
 The development will incorporate the facade of the original station building.
-The development is slated to break ground in the summer of 2023, open its transit center by May 2024, and finish construction on its apartments by the spring of 2025.
+The development was slated to break ground in the summer of 2023, open its transit center by May 2024, and finish construction on its apartments by the spring of 2025.
+The new parking structure and waiting area opened in June 2025.